 Cultural differences will play a large part in how your multilingual eCommerce site is accepted in your new market—and it goes beyond translation.
 You must create personalized experiences for your shoppers.
 Think about adding dynamic locale-specific content, media or product recommendations.

 You’ll need to provide great customer support in your customers’ native language whether you provide it via live chat, a chatbot, phone, help articles, emails or all of the above.
 A trusted translation partner with experience in your target market can help ensure that your customers feel taken care of.
-Some translation vendors can integrate directly with customer support platforms to reduce errors and speed up the availability of multilingual help and support content.
+Ideally, your translation provider will offer a translation connector that integrates directly with customer support platforms to reduce errors and speed up the availability of multilingual help and support content.